In this article, we describe how Mnemonica uses MFA (Multi-Factor Authentication).

 Secret PIN method

 This is an easy-to-use method but has some lows.
-The user can add a 6-digits PIN to input before logging into Mnemonica.
+The user can add a 6-digit PIN to input before logging into Mnemonica.

 LOWS: the secret PIN has the same nature as a password (something that the user knows) and could be discovered by an attacker.
 We suggest that you use this method only accompanied by another of the available methods.